Doctoral Programme in Exact Sciences - Admission Criteria and Instructions for Applicants

 When applying

-• Read the Call for applications (found at the bottom of the stage) carefully before filling in the electronic application.
+• Read the Call for applications (will be found at the bottom of the stage) carefully before filling in the electronic application.

 • Make sure you have attached all the required attachments (see the call for applications).

-• Technical issues in applying for the doctoral researcher position under an employment contract?
-How to submit a job application in TalentAdore service
+Applying for a funded position (doctoral researcher position under an employment contract) and have technical issues?
+See FAQ guidance and contact details: How to submit a job application in TalentAdore service

 Application attachments

-Please fill the electronic application form on My StudyInfo and attach the required application documents into it.
+Please fill the electronic application form on My StudyInfo (link in the box at the bottom of the page) and attach the required application documents into it.
 Please make sure that all attachments are of good quality, are easy to read, and are full-colour scans or photographs of the complete required document.
 The application documents should be in pdf-format.
 Attachments that do not meet these requirements may be rejected.

 1. Curriculum vitae (CV) including list of publications